listenToRipley/ReactNative/Notes/README.md

 ## Logic

 The JS code logic is not compiles the same way as Native components.
 There is actually a thread that is hosted by Native within the app the allows you the access this logic.
 The app will teach to the logic through a "translation bridge" provided by Native.

+Handlers and created functions will work the same as they are written in JS.

+### Built in functions

+There are built in functions that Native does not support since the functionality within the hardware itself are different.
+EG there is no onClick, there is onPress instead.

+### State

+You can handle state using React's useState hooks.

 ## CLI